slotix/dbconvert-streams-website/docs/guide/getting-started.md

 ### Target.

-In DBConvert Stream, writers send data to external targets such as MySQL and PostgreSQL databases.
+In DBConvert Streams, writers send data to external targets such as MySQL and PostgreSQL databases.
 | property | description |
 |------------|---------------------------------------------------------------|
 | type | represents the target type.
 It can be MySQL or PostgreSQL. |